 NOTE!
-This section is only available for the Intrusion Detection behavior and if you have defined at least one zone in the image (using the $\square / \bigcirc$ buttons).
+This section is only available for the Intrusion Detection behavior and if you have defined at least one zone in the image (using the \Box / \bigcirc buttons).

 Zone Settings

 Zone Settings: Zone List:

 Name: Door 1 Door 1 ×

-Directions: ALL 💌 Door 2 ×
+Directions: ALL - Door 2 ×

 Dwell time: 5 🌲 seconds Window ×

-Detect item: Person Vehicle
+Detect item: Person 🗌 Vehicle

-Trigger type: Fully inside 🗢

 - The active zone in the Zone List has a blue background. - The defined zones get default names ("Zone 1", "Zone 2", ...).
-To rename a zone, click on a zone and enter a different name (in this case, "Door 1", Door 2", and "Window"). - To delete a zone, click on the trailing "x" after the zone name in the list. - Directions: Select one direction or ALL to trigger based on direction of movement. - Dwell time: Enter the minimum number of seconds for the object to stay within the zone to trigger. - Detect item: Allows detecting only persons or vehicles, or both.
+To rename a zone, click on a zone and enter a different name (in this case, "Door 1", Door 2", and "Window"). - To delete a zone, click on the trailing "x" after the zone name in the list. - Directions: Select one direction or ALL to trigger based on direction of movement. - Dwell time: Enter the minimum number of seconds for the object to stay within the zone to trigger. - Detect item: Allows detecting only persons or vehicles, or both. - Click on Save to apply and store the settings.